 As mentioned, our ketamine therapy patients are asked to continue an ongoing relationship with a mental health care professional, such as a psychotherapist or psychiatrist.
 As the ketamine stimulates the regrowth of depression-stunted neural tissue and synapses in the brain, many patients attain new breakthroughs in therapy during this window of opportunity.

 Ketamine is a powerful and paradigm shifting tool.
-Indeed, it is the most effective antidepressant of all.
+Indeed, we regard it as the most effective antidepressant yet!
 However, it is NOT a one-time cure.
 It it is ideally utilized in concert with the other essential elements of an overall holistic treatment plan such as counseling, exercise, good nutrition, adequate sleep, meditation, journaling, etc. Ketamine enables the motivation, energy, and positive attitude to allow one to fully participate in the these activities.

 The reduction in depressive symptoms after the initial series of six infusions lasts for about 5 weeks on average, with a range of 3 weeks to two months for most people.
 After the initial series, subsequent single maintenance infusions are typically required.
 Your level of involvement with the above-described aftercare likely also impacts the need for and frequency of follow-up infusions.

 ‘Day Of Treatment’ Instructions